 Welcome to the first newsletter of 2019!
-As always, we present some of our key milestones we have achieved last quarter.
-This quarterly recap highlights the ways we are bringing all our business functions to make a positive impact to our customers and our partner ecosystem.
+As always, we present some of the key milestones we have achieved last quarter.
+This quarterly recap highlights the ways we are bringing all our business functions to make a positive impact on our customers and our partner ecosystem.

 Growth Momentum in Our Customer Base Continues

 We had 15 new customers sign on in last quarter Q1!
 To give you a perspective of the growth in our customer base, that’s more than what we had signed on for the entire FY2018.
 It is a testament of the ways Glassbeam is using its expertise (particularly in the Healthcare industry), data, resources, and scale to open new pathways to opportunities and growth.
-Among the new customers coming onboard, Baylor Scott & White Health (BSWH), one of the largest healthcare networks in Texas has signed on to use Glassbeam Analytics on their statewide fleet of MRI and CT Scanners.
+Among the new customers coming on board, one of the largest healthcare networks in Texas has signed on to use Glassbeam Analytics on their statewide fleet of MRI and CT Scanners.

 Harnessing New Healthcare Machine Data Sources to Promote Wider Inclusion of Analytics Footprint